 - 1/2 teaspoon dried sage

 - 1 teaspoon black pepper

 - 1 egg yolk + 1 teaspoon water for egg wash

 - additional salt and pepper to taste

-- Cut thawed puff pasty 1-inch larger in diameter than the individual dish/pan, and cut out a 1 inch slit or hole in center for venting.
+Cut thawed puff pastry 1-inch larger in diameter than the individual dish/pan, and cut out a 1-inch slit or hole in the center for venting.